Raymond II, Count of Tripoli: Family affairs

-Raymond was a great-grandson of Raymond IV, Count of Toulouse, one of the leaders of the First Crusade who was the first to style himself as count of Tripoli (even before Tripoli had been captured).
+Raymond was a great-grandson of Raymond of Saint-Gilles, one of the leaders of the First Crusade who was the first to style himself as count of Tripoli (even before Tripoli had been captured).
 However, Raymond was descended from Saint-Gilles through Bertrand of Toulouse, a son with disputed legitimacy.
 Saint-Gilles' legitimate son, Alfonso-Jordan, was born after Saint-Gilles started to use the title of count of Tripoli, making him his father's lawful heir in accordance with the idea of porphyrogeniture.

 Alfonso-Jordan was one of the supreme commanders of the Second Crusade, but he died shortly after he landed at the Holy Land in April 1148.
 Because of his unexpected death, gossip about his murder started spreading among the Crusaders, although he most probably died of natural causes, as a consequence of his lengthy voyage across the Mediterranean Sea.
 An anonymous Syrian chronicler accused Raymond of the crime, stating that he poisoned Alfonso-Jordan because he feared that his uncle had come to seize Tripoli.
 Lewis emphasizes, the chronicle "is hardly the most reliable piece of evidence, so some skepticism about Raymond's involvement in Alfons's death is surely advisible".
-Another contemporaneous author—the continuator of Sigebert of Gembloux's chronicle—was convinced that Raymond's sister-in-law, Melisende, Queen of Jerusalem, had poisoned Alfons-Jordan, because she wanted to prevent him from claiming Tripoli.
+Another contemporaneous author—the continuator of Sigebert of Gembloux's chronicle—was convinced that Raymond's sister-in-law Queen Melisende of Jerusalem had poisoned Alfons-Jordan because she wanted to prevent him from claiming Tripoli.

 Raymond did not attend the assembly of the leaders of the crusade at Acre on 24 June 1148.
 He also kept away from the Crusaders' siege of Damascus in 1148.
 In contrast with Raymond, Alfons-Jordan's illegitimate son, Bertrand, who had arrived in his father's retinue, participated in the Crusaders' fights.
 He decided to lay claim to Tripoli and took possession of the fortress of Areimeh in the summer of 1149.
 After being unable to expel Bertrand from the fort which controlled important roads in the county, Raymond sought assistance from Mu'in ad-Din Unur, the Muslim ruler of Damascus, as well as from Zengi's son, Nur ad-Din.
 The two Muslim rulers captured Areimeh and imprisoned Bertrand and his family.
 After destroying the castle, they returned the territory to Raymond.
 Raymond granted the land to the Knights Templar in the early 1150s.